 Quite often hydro-fracking will be successful, and you will not need to drill a new well.
-It is, however, only suitable for wells getting their water supply from water moving through fractures and fissures in existing bedrock.
+However, it is only suitable for wells getting their water supply from water moving through fractures and fissures in existing bedrock.

 The property should have at least an acre or two if it has a well.

-In Massachusetts and probably many other states wells have to be located a significant distance from a septic system for this exact reason.
+In Massachusetts and probably many other states, wells have to be located a significant distance from a septic system for this exact reason.
 Replacing septic systems can be costly, so make certain you do an inspection when buying a house that has one.

 Most homes will have drilled wells, but occasionally you will run across a home with a dug or bored well.
 Such wells are much less reliable and more prone to contamination.
 You do not want anything other than a drilled well.

-It is quite common for well pumps to last less around ten years or so.
+It is quite common for well pumps to last around ten years or so.

 All the contaminants that fall on the ground, like oil and grease from your driveway, or manure from livestock, will flow downhill and can contaminate a well where water pools on the ground.
 You want your well to be located on a level surface or uphill so that contaminants do not accumulate on top of it.